YOUR THERAPIST -

 What Kinds of Therapies are Practiced?

 The empowerment and self-satisfaction that Cognitive Behavioral Therapy (CBT) provides can be tremendous esteem-boosters for clients.
 Since the client is often-times searching for answers, a Brief Solution-Focused approach is also used in order to focus more on coming to a resolution, rather than re-hashing the past.
 Connie also encourages clients to explore the ways in which mind, body and spirit play a role in their lives through Holistic Therapy.
 Additionally, Connie has been trained in Eye Movement Desensitization and Reprocessing (EMDR) since 2013: a beneficial therapy approach that can help client's move forward from traumatic experiences, as well as negative beliefs the client has about themselves.
-In 2019, Connie became the first Certified Havening Techniques Practitioner in the Nashville area, and practices this technique on a regular basis with those suffering from negative effects from trauma and other undesirable symptoms.
-She has also completed Phase 1 of Brainspotting training and is currently working towards becoming a Certified Brainspotting therapist.
+In 2019, Connie became the first Certified Havening Techniques Practitioner in the Nashville area, and practices this technique on a regular basis with those suffering from negative effects of trauma and other undesirable symptoms.
+She has also completed Phase 2 of Brainspotting training.

 Will I be Prescribed Medication?